 Who We Are and What We Do:

-Your donations help to fund various programs, daily activities, snacks and meals.
+Your donations help to fund healthy food daily activities and teen mentoring.

-There are certain policies that are enforced at the center, such as no bad language, put downs or threats.
-Above all, respect of one another is what the staff requires.
-With a check in and check out policy, the center keeps track of those in attendance.
-They limit the use of cellphones, iPhones, iPods and other electronic devices.
-We realizes the importance of encouraging personal interaction, problem solving face-to-face and responsible use of technology.
-We do have a laptop for use on site for such things as; registering with the Department of Labor for job searching, resume help, etc.
+Respect of one another is important at the Sandpoint Teen Center.
+We enforce safety and respect policies, such as no bad language, put downs or threats.
+With our check in and check out policy, we keep track of teens in attendance.
+We limit the use of cellphones, iPods and other electronic devices.
+We encourage the importance of personal interaction, problem solving face-to-face and responsible use of technology.
+We do have a laptop for use on site for such things as; registering with the Department of Labor for job searching, resume help, homework help etc.

 To have input or if you would like to volunteer: